-But, a business must showcase interest and dividend paid under financing activities, if lending and borrowing is not their primary operation.
-While interest and dividend received must be showcased under investing activities in such a case.
+But, a business must showcase interest and dividend paid under financing activities if lending and borrowing is not their primary operation.
+While interest and dividends received must be showcased under investing activities in such a case.

 III.
 Taxes on Income and Gains

 An e-commerce business, like any other business, has taxes like income tax, dividend tax, and capital gains tax.

 Accordingly, it must disclose taxes on income separately, that is, under investing or financing activities.

 If it is not possible to identify such taxes with investing and financing activities of a business, then such cash flows should be showcased under operating activities.

 - Tax on operating profit is shown under operating activity